nene/prettier-plugin-sql-cst/README.md

 - **SQLite** - full support.
 - **BigQuery** - full support.

+It also has experimental support for the following dialects:

+- PostgreSQL
+- MySQL
+- MariaDB

+The main limitation is that [the parser][sql-parser-cst] does not support full syntax of these dialects.
+One should expect the parser to crash for syntax that's more specific to these dialects.
+But as long as the parsing succeeds, the formatting should also succeed.
+Mainly one can expect the formatting of SELECT statements to work.
+But beyond that you should keep your expectations low.
+You have been warned.

 The specifics of the [SQL formatting style][STYLE_GUIDE] are still very much subject to change.
 Though the general principles should be mostly in place by now.